gravitational/teleport/docs/4.3/kubernetes_ssh.md

 ## Deploy Outside of Kubernetes

-Deploy the Teleport proxy service outside of Kubernetes and update the Teleport Proxy configuration with Kubernetes credentials. and update the Teleport Proxy configuration with Kubernetes credentials.
-In this case, we need to update `/etc/teleport.yaml` for the proxy service as shown below:
+Deploy the Teleport proxy service outside of Kubernetes and update the Teleport Proxy configuration with Kubernetes credentials.
+Update the Teleport Proxy configuration with Kubernetes credentials.

+In this case, we need to update `/etc/teleport.yaml` for the proxy service as shown
+below:

 ```yaml
 # snippet from /etc/teleport.yaml on the Teleport proxy service: